kalidindis/katana-tutorial-swift/Chapter2/README.md

 **UIColor+GameBoard and KatanaElements+GameBoard**

 Those two categories are used to encapsulate the style of our UI.
 Since this tutorial is focused on understanding the Katana principles and usage, we provide the UI style in these categories without discussing them.
-It is just plain UIKit really
+It is just plain UIKit really.

 ### Start With The Interface: The Properties